 HQ promotes the continual professionalisation of its members from a social and economic perspective.
 To supplement the sector’s supervision, which is carried out by the Dutch Central Bank (DNB), and existing rules on administrative organisation and internal audit, HQ has established a code of conduct for its members.

 Membership of HQ is not without its obligations.
 All members must meet the requirements of the independent quality inspection mark, issued by Stichting AQTO.
-Members must also dedicate themselves to continual professional development, permanent education and quality improvement within their organisation.
+Members must also dedicate themselves to continual professional development, education and quality improvement within their organisation.
 They must be aware of their corporate social responsibility and take initiatives to secure a high quality, transparent service, now and in the future.

 Code of conduct